levbush/RPG/README.md

 # RPG
-creating a rpg game with player, enemies, items, quests, and more now in beta
+creating a rpg game with player, enemies, items, quests, and more: now in beta